top of page

 This Is Now at Dorset Museum (FSAL 2023)

-Working in partnership with Dorset Museum This is Now explores the museum’s collection and looks at how creative practitioners learn from, and are inspired by, the museum artifacts.
+Working in partnership with Dorset Museum This is Now explored the museum’s collection and looked at how creative practitioners learn from, and are inspired by, the museum artifacts.
 And in turn, how contemporary creative responses breath new life into the museum’s collection.

 As with previous iterations of FSAL students will work in groups to develop projects supported by staff members.
 There will be a ‘pioneer’ group established consisting of student representatives from each course.
 This group will make key strategic decisions relating to the direction of project and be representatives for the rest of the participating students.